FREQUENTLY ASKED QUESTIONS

 At the moment I accept Paypal and IDEAL.
 More payment methods may be available later.

-Do I have to be able to read notes?
+Do I have to be able to read sheet music ?

 No, although being able to read helps and is recommended in the long run, it’s not a requirement.